Fluid-Dynamics-Group/distribute/docs/src/apptainer.md

 **You must ensure that you use all (or as many) available cores on the machine as possible**!
 For the most part, you **do not want to run single threaded processes on the distributed computing network - they will not go faster**.

-Full documentation on apptainer definition files can be found on the [official site](https://apptainer.org/user-docs/master/definition_files.html).
 If you are building an apptainer image based on nvidia HPC resources, your header would look something like this ([nvidia documentation](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nvhpc)):